foxdonut/angular-foxdonut/docs/ngrx-entity.md

 # NgRx Entity

+> NgRx Data reduces boilerplate even more, so know that it may be the preferable choice.
+> Nevertheless, NgRx Data uses NgRx Entity, so it's good to have an idea of what's involved with
+> NgRx Entity.

 To manage entities, `@ngrx/entity` provides an API that reduces boilerplate and gives us support for common CRUD operations.